pbfrandsen/SPIN_workshop/genome_assembly.md

 Paste your job script in your newly created text file.

-Scroll to the bottom of your text file, add a few lines of space, and then add the commands to activate hifiasm as well as to run it along with some running options.
+Scroll to the bottom of your text file, add a few lines of space, and then include the lines below to activate hifiasm as well as to run it along with some running options.

 ```bash
 source ~/.bashrc